 Despite great efforts to annotate noncoding regions, there are still many regions with as yet unknown regulatory roles.
-In order to evaluate the recurrent events in these regions, LARVA provides all possible p-values, whether before or after adjustment, and with or without replication timing corrections, for high confidence bins on the genome (see methods for details) of variable length.
+In order to evaluate the recurrent events in these regions, LARVA provides all possible p-values, whether before or after adjustment, and with or without replication timing corrections, for high confidence bins on the genome (see Methods for details) of variable length.
 We also compared the results from our beta-binomial model with the binomial models.
 For example, we randomly sampled five thousand 10kb bins from the whole genome and made a Manhattan plot of p-values from both methods.
 It is obvious that the p-values from the binomial distribution were noticeably inflated (Fig. 7 B), while our beta-binomial model effectively controls the p-values (Fig. 7 A).
 The p-values obtained from using different bin sizes are provided in Table S4.

 DISCUSSION